top of page

 Speaking of National Websites, the researchers at Trace.com said the Library of Congress is a great website to explore.

 A favorite collection is the Sanborn Maps, which the Sanborn Fire Insurance Company created for 3000 cities across 30 states, Canada, and Mexico.
-These maps are well known for providing useful details on buildings and structures at specific addresses, so you may be able to find your ancestor’s home or business on a Sanborn map.
+These maps are well known for providing useful details on buildings and structures at specific addresses, so you can find your ancestor's home or business on a Sanborn map.

-Another favorite collection is American Life Histories: Manuscripts from the Federal Writers’ Project, 1936-1940, which includes nearly 3,000 interviews with people across the country and from all walks of life, which were typically 2-15 thousand words in length telling about living through interesting historical events or sharing part of their life story."
+Another favorite collection is American Life Histories: Manuscripts from the Federal Writers' Project, 1936-1940, which includes nearly 3,000 interviews with people across the country and from all walks of life.
+The interviews were typically 2-15 thousand words in length and told about living through interesting historical events or sharing part of their life story."

 As much as I love the FamilySearch Wiki, some websites have curated similar helpful resources.